netdata/netdata/collectors/ebpf.plugin/README.md

 Metrics for directory cache are collected using kprobe for `lookup_fast`, because we are interested in the number of times this function is accessed.
 On the other hand, for `d_lookup` we are not only interested in the number of times it is accessed, but also in possible errors, so we need to attach a `kretprobe`.
-So, use the following:
+So, the following is used:

 - [lookup_fast](https://lwn.net/Articles/649115/): Called to look at data inside the directory cache.
 - [d_lookup](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/dcache.c?id=052b398a43a7de8c68c13e7fa05d6b3d16ce6801#n2223):